Recommended Ways to Embed PDF in HTML Web Pages [3 Ways]

 After the conversion process, head to the specified output location to locate the freshly generated HTML file.
 The filename will replicate that of the source document but will now be in HTML format.
 Next, right-click on the recently converted HTML file, choose "Open with," and a list of modern browsers will appear.
 This lets you view the converted file easily by selecting the desired browser from the list.

-locate file and check
+locate and check the converted file

 Conclusion